 Preparing to teach with masks

-Consequently, you may need to rethink your teaching strategies to account for this new constraint.
-Throughout this, make sure to be patient with yourself and with your students.
+As in previous semesters make sure to be patient with yourself and with your students.
 Ask your students to be patient with you.
 We’re all going through this together!

 The items below provide suggestions to support both teaching and learning with masks.